KXVO

-KXVO (channel 15) is a television station in Omaha, Nebraska, United States, serving as a de facto owned-and-operated station of the digital multicast network Roar.
-It is owned by Mitts Telecasting Company LLC, which maintains a local marketing agreement (LMA) with the Sinclair Broadcast Group, owner of dual Fox/CW affiliate KPTM (channel 42), for the provision of certain services.
+KXVO (channel 15) is a television station in Omaha, Nebraska, United States, airing programming from the digital multicast network Roar.
+It is owned and operated by Sinclair Broadcast Group alongside dual Fox/CW affiliate KPTM (channel 42).
 The two stations share studios on Farnam Street in Omaha; KXVO's transmitter is located on Pflug Road, south of Gretna and I-80.